 Monash City Council client data provides some insight into Monash resident participation in these types of activities.
 Note the data below was taken from 2018/19 to give insight into usual participation.
-Due to the COVID-19 pandemic restrictions in in 2020 and 2021, numbers were different to a typical year.
-Library visits were significantly impacted by the lockdowns in 2020/21 with 293,525 visits and 28,132 attendances at live and online events and programs.
+Due to the COVID-19 pandemic restrictions in in 2020, numbers were different to a normal year.

-Snapshot 5: Table Two: Participation in selected Council services and programs155
+Snapshot 5: Table Two: Participation in selected Council services and programs

 ACTIVITY VISITS

 Leisure and Aquatic Facilities 1,658,685

 Library visits 975,596

 Library events and programs 75,000+

-Arts, Culture and Events programs 45,000+
+Arts and Cultural Development events and festivals 45,000+

 Monash Youth Service Events 3,800+